thedatatribune/dyPixa/README.md

 c) We can make a ML model to predict the final ranking of the teams in points-table by the end of current season (based on the stats and data about the results of the previous few matches)..... and many more...

 Let's know your ideas as well....
--#->
+-->

 ## Wanna Contribute? ✨

-It'd be great to join us and work toward some outstanding Data Science & AI/ML projects.
+It'd be great to join us and work toward some outstanding UI Development, Image Processing, Data Engineering & AI/ML ideas with **dyPixa**.
 Let's introduce a quick guide to being towards the contribution!!

 ### Getting Started 🐢